Sound Fountain

 The record is pressed from the original plates of the Remington American Composers release R-199-185.

 The competition he faced could have intensified certain less positive traits of his character.
-When I asked Mrs. Wilma Cozart Fine of Mercury Living Presence records about Don Gabor and Remington Records, she said: "Oh, those people".
-This is an understandable reaction.
+When I asked Mrs. Wilma Cozart Fine of Mercury Living Presence Records about Don Gabor and Remington Records, she said: "Oh, those people".
+This reaction is quite understandable.
 When Don Gabor started off with the Remington label it soon became the independent label with the largest turnover.

 "Aiming at mass distribution, he persuaded Macy's to place a trial order for 20.000 records.
 They were sold in a single day(...)", Cecil Smith reported in the NEW REPUBLIC of April 23, 1951.
-Smith evaluated a batch of Remington releases in an article called MUSIC: Low-Priced Records.
+Smith evaluated a batch of Remington releases in an article called Low-Priced Records.
 His conclusion: out of 21 records only 8 were more or less acceptable.
 The article clarifies how clever Gabor was in selling large quantities.
+See MUSIC: Low-Priced Records.

-Yes, Gabor did not have a network, nor did he have too much personnel (at least in the beginning of his enterprise, but the Webster pressing plant had a large number of workers), and the artists who recorded for him were not expensive.
+Yes, Gabor did not have a large network like the big labels had (though he had representatives in important cities), nor did he have too much personnel (at least in the beginning of his enterprise, but the Webster pressing plant soon had a large number of workers), and the artists who recorded for him were not too expensive, although Viennese producer Marcel Prawy was paid generously by Gabor.
 Furthermore the works were mostly in the public domain.
-And as mentioned before he used that cheap kind of vinyl.
+And as mentioned before: he used that cheap kind of vinyl.

 By listening to the Remington releases one easily can hear that Don Gabor did not care much about the sonic quality of the product and that he had his own ideas of what a long playing record should represent.
-Nevertheless he can be considered as a kind of pioneer, not in microphone placement as Robert C. Fine of Mercury records was, and not in tackling the problem of inner groove distortion as technicians of RCA did.
-No, Don Gabor was the man who turned Columbia's freshly invented Lp more or less right from the start into a medium for the millions.
-He sort of reinvented the Lp.
-His marketing strategy was probably reinvented every time the circumstances dictated a new move.
-And he acted along the lines 'not the quality of the cheese has to be improved, no, people have to eat more cheese', the common marketing strategy which many years later was described and attacked by Vance Packard in his book "Hidden Persuaders".
-But we should not forget that in the early nineteen fifties records were played on gramophones with a crystal or ceramic pick up cartridge with a frequency curve which showed an early roll off.
-And the amplification was generally provided by a simple radio.
+Nevertheless he can be considered as a kind of pioneer, not in microphone placement as C. Robert Fine of Mercury Records was, and not in tackling the problem of inner groove distortion as technicians of RCA did.
+No, Don Gabor was the man who turned Columbia's freshly invented LP more or less right from the start into a medium with Music for Millions.
+He quasi reinvented the LP.

-The extraordinary thing about Remington records is that there are quite a few artists on it, who show their early or late in life insights by just playing without the artificial splicing and the use of special techniques to embellish the recording, but with the relatively limited quality of the recording technique used in those days.
-Nevertheless many a Remington disc bears the impact of their art.
+The extraordinary thing about Remington Records is that there are quite a few artists on it, who show their early or late in life insights by just playing without the artificial splicing and the use of special techniques to embellish the recording, but with the relatively limited quality of the recording technique used in those days.
+Yet several Remington discs bear the impact of their art.

-There are some very interesting exceptions of captivating recordings made by various artists.
-Many times they are of historical interest as in case of violinists Georges Enesco and Albert Spalding, and pianist Ernst von Dohnanyi playing Brahms Sonatas and Hungarian Dances.
+For performances there are some very interesting exceptions of captivating recordings made by various artists.
+Many times they are of historical interest as in case of violinists Georges Enesco who recorded Sonatas and Partitas of J.S.
+Bach, and Albert Spalding, and pianist Ernst von Dohnanyi playing Brahms Sonatas and Hungarian Dances.

 Talking about Albert Spalding, his recordings of the Concertos of Beethoven and Brahms are very good performances of a violinist at the end of his career.

-Violinist Michele Auclair's Tchaikovsky Op.
-35 has all the strong intentions and passion of a young violinist, educated in the Russian School.
+Michele Auclair playing Tchaikovsky's Violin Concerto, Op.
+35, has all the strong intentions and passion of a young violinist, educated in the Russian School.
+Her recital recordings are just wonderful, have the same intensity plus the strength and refinement she displays very well, accompanied by veteran pianist Otto Schulhof.

-César Franck's Variations Symphoniques played by pianist Frieda Valenzi and conductor Jean Moreau (Morel?) are wonderful, despite the many irregularities.
+César Franck's Variations Symphoniques played by pianist Frieda Valenzi and conductor Jean Moreau (I assume that the conductor is Jean Morel) are wonderful, despite the many irregularities.

 Franck's Symphony in D conducted by Hans Wolf is captivating.